 Step 2 – At this point, the family is ready to get some shopping done.
 Rather than go crazy at a market or department store try looking for pre-owned merchandise before buying new.
 Much of the expense of an international relocation is in settling into a house.
 Buying furniture alone can cost as much as an entire month’s salary!

-Step 4 – As soon as possible upon arriving in London everyone in your family should register with a General Practioner as this is the rule for healthcare in London.
+Step 4 – As soon as possible, upon arriving in London, everyone in your family should register with a General practitioner as this is the rule for healthcare in London.
 A London relocation agent can help with finding a list of open doctors in your neighborhood.

 Step 5 – Once your new home is in some sort of order and a doctor has been chosen it is time to get out and explore your new city.
 Regardless of what time of year you are moving to London, there is plenty to do.
 Try and avoid spending all your time alone in your home.
 That only makes the transition that much harder.

-If you are one of those young people thinking about taking the leap and traveling to UK’s capital city for an extended period of time and staying in London apartments for rent, you should do a bit of research and plan beforehand or you could find yourself in a mess instead of having fun.
+If you are one of those young people thinking about taking the leap and traveling to the UK’s capital city for an extended period of time and staying in a London apartment for rent, you should do a bit of research and plan beforehand, or you could find yourself in a mess instead of having fun.
 Here is some advice to help you to avoid problems and more thoroughly enjoy your trip.

 The truth is that London apartments for rent, transportation, and other necessary items are expensive.
 If you don’t have a sufficient financial cushion to draw off of until you generate your own income and get settled into affordable London apartments for rent, you could quickly find yourself in a mess.

 Although London has an excellent public transportation system, it can be expensive, especially if you are traveling often or over long distances.
 Therefore, try to locate work and London apartments for rent near each other.
 Also, ensure both are located close to transportation hubs.
 Obtaining an Oyster card upon arrival will help you to significantly cut transportation expenses.